Textile hemp: An ecological and comfortable solution

 History and Origin

 Textile hemp has a fascinating history.
-The oldest clothing fabrics found, dating from 4000 BC, come from China.
-This long tradition testifies to the sustainability and historical importance of hemp in textile manufacturing.
+The oldest clothing fabrics found, dating back to 4,000 BC, come from China.
+This long tradition is a testament to the durability and historical importance of hemp in textile manufacturing.

-Processing hemp into textile begins with spinning, where the fibers are disentangled, aligned and spun.
+The transformation of hemp into textiles begins with spinning, where the fibers are untangled, aligned, and spun.
 The metric number (NM) determines the thickness of the yarn, influencing the texture and appearance of the final product.
-The yarns are then knitted or woven to obtain fabrics with elastic and durable properties, ideal for clothing such as t-shirts and socks.
-Finally, treatments such as bleaching, dyeing and finishing produce aesthetic and comfortable hemp textiles.
+The yarns are then knitted or woven to obtain fabrics with elastic and resistant properties, ideal for clothing such as t-shirts and socks.
+Finally, treatments such as bleaching, dyeing, and finishings make hemp textiles aesthetic and comfortable.

 Properties and Benefits

-Hemp is appreciated for its many qualities.
+Hemp is valued for its many qualities.
 It is elastic, hypoallergenic, and improves over time, becoming softer after each wash.
-Its UV resistance and ability to dry quickly make it ideal for summer wear.
+Its UV resistance and ability to dry quickly make it ideal for summer clothing.
 Additionally, its exceptional moisture management and antibacterial properties make it a healthy and comfortable choice for everyday use.

 Sustainability and Ecology